nickvourd/Deskmody/README.md

 ‣ Edits some configuration settings in .tmux.conf.

-‣ Checks if your system supoort qemu/kvm.
+‣ Checks if your system supports qemu/kvm.

 ‣ Installs all necessary packages in order to set up qemu/kvm hypervizors.